rtafleet/apidoc/source/includes/_useAPI.md

-# Use the RTA Graph API
+# Use the RTA API

-RTA Graph is a [GraphQL](https://graphql.org/) web API that enables you to access RTA Graph service resources.
-After you register your app and get authentication tokens for a user or service, you can make requests to the RTA Graph API.
+The RTA API is a [GraphQL](https://graphql.org/) web API that enables you to access RTA API service resources.
+After you register your app and get authentication tokens for a user or service, you can make requests to the RTA API.

 `https://api.rtafleet.com/graphql`